wagtail/wagtail/docs/pages/advanced_topics/queryset_methods.rst

 =====================
-Page Queryset Methods
+Page QuerySet Methods
 =====================

-All models that inherit from ``Page`` are given some extra Queryset methods accessible from their ``.objects`` attribute.
+All models that inherit from ``Page`` are given some extra QuerySet methods accessible from their ``.objects`` attribute.

 Examples